Top of page

 Growth factors

-This information is about growth factors that encourage blood cells to develop.
-You might have growth factors as part of your treatment for lymphoma if you have low blood counts.
+Growth factors encourage cells to divide and develop.
+You might have growth factors as part of your treatment for lymphoma to increase blood cell counts.

 On this page